Published on

 Make sure that Android Auto has access rights

-Make sure that the Android Auto app has access rights to the vehicle's computer.
+Make sure that the Android Auto app has access rights to the vehicle's head unit.

 You can set access rights the first time you connect your Android device to the car.